BillS13iv/HynConn/README.txt

 NOTICE: I do NOT guarantee anything on this connector.
 It is up to you to ensure the fitment, rigidity, and design with your setup.
 I take no ownership of any damage you may do.

-NOTES ON CONNECTORS: Pricing shown is that at 3dhubs.com for heat resistant resin with 25 micron resolution
+NOTES ON CONNECTORS: Pricing shown is that at Shapeways.com for Fine Detail Plastic with Smoothest Finish

 -----------------------------------------------------------------------------------------